B-khushal/B-khushal/README.md

 # 💫 About Me:
-I am *Mallikarjun Reddy Ganapuram, a passionate Computer Science student currently pursuing my B.Tech second year at **ICFAI Tech, Hyderabad*.
+I am *Badodhe Khushal Prasad, a passionate Computer Science student currently pursuing my B.Tech second year at **ICFAI Tech, Hyderabad*.

-Born and brought up in *Chittigidda, Telangana*, I've always been curious about technology and driven to create meaningful digital solutions.
+Born and brought up in *Hyserabad, Telangana*, I've always been curious about technology and driven to create meaningful digital solutions.

 I'm currently focused on *web development*, aiming to build user-friendly, efficient, and innovative web applications.